kaustubhk24/FREE-Site-Status-Page/README.md

 # FREE Site Status Page
 Are you looking for status page for your site/sites?
-Many times we need to check if our site is working properly or not, So I developed this tools , You can easliy host it on GitHub Pages and by just making few changes you can create status page for your website & as it is hosted on GitHub pages, it is completely free to use.
+Many times we need to check if our site is working properly or not, So I developed this tools, You can easliy host it on GitHub Pages and by just making few changes you can create status page for your website & as it is hosted on GitHub pages, it is completely free to use.
 You can check Example here [Status Page JustInClicks.com](https://status.justinclicks.com)

 ## How to Create Status Page for you?
 * To create status Page first fork [this](https://github.com/kaustubhk24/FREE-Site-Status-Page) repository.